 - You are not related to any of the Alamo Colleges District Board of Trustees and/or Alamo Colleges Foundation Board Members. (more info).

-If any do not apply, indicate so by filling in N/A.
+STEP 1 – PERSONAL INFORMATION – If questions do not apply, indicate by entering N/A.

 On the scholarship application, you are asked to respond to three essay prompts.
 Below are the prompts